mitranim/jisp/readme.md

 * Webpage.
 * Some way of generating guaranteed unique variable names in macros (like `gensym`).
 Not sure this is necessary.
 * Compiler option to only macroexpand and print out expanded jisp code (will require a jisp beautifier).
+* gulp.js build plugin

 Smaller:

 * Prettier JS output (fewer parens etc.).
 * Distinguish between `;` `;;` and `;;;` comments. `;;` should quote the next form in parentheses, ignoring end-of-line. `;;;` should be a multiline block comment.
 * Auto-reindent plugin for Sublime Text (there's a Lisp indent plugin, but it's no good for jisp).
+* Output into a file option for CLI.
 * Compilation into ternary for `if` when possible.
 * Multiple expression support for `elif` tests when possible (comma-separated).
 * Case test grouping for `switch`.